-The Department for Education has emphasised the important role that British values can play in education and reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
+The Department for Education emphasise the important role that British values can play in education and reinforce the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
-At All Saints’ British values are promoted in much of what we do, during school assemblies and Religious Education and Personal, Social and Health Education (PSHE) sessions.
-We also teach British values through planning and delivering a broad and balanced curriculum.
-As a Church of England school the Christian values we promote are integral to our vision and ethos and underpin all of our work on British values.
+At All Saints’, British Values are promoted in much of what we do, during school assemblies, through our provision for the development of SMSC (spiritual, moral, social and cultural education), Religious Education and Personal, Social and Health Education (PSHE) sessions.
+We also teach the British Values through planning and delivering a broad and balanced curriculum.
+As a Church of England school, the Christian values we promote are integral to our vision and ethos and underpin all of our work on British values.

 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

-As a school we value and celebrate the diverse heritages of the local community.
-Alongside this we value and celebrate living in, and being part of, Britain.
-In general terms this means that we celebrate traditions and customs in the course of the year, for example, Harvest Festival during the autumn term; Remembrance Day; our annual Christmas service; Easter, and so on.
-We also value and celebrate national events such as royal celebrations, elections and others such as the 100th anniversary of the start of World War One.
+As a school, we value and celebrate the diverse heritages of the local community.
+Alongside this, we value and celebrate living in, and being part of, Britain.
+In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term; Remembrance Day; our annual Christmas service; Easter, etc. We also value and celebrate national events such as Royal celebrations, elections and other aspects of our British identity.

 An obvious example is our structure of the School Council.
-Each class elects two class representatives, reflecting our British electoral system and demonstrating democracy in action.
+Each class elects two Class representatives, reflecting our British electoral system and demonstrating democracy in action.
 Interested children write their own speeches persuading others in their class to vote for them.
-Children are elected fairly and pupils are able to consider characteristics important for an elected representative.
-Pupils vote in secret.
-The school council regularly meets with the executive headteacher to discuss issues raised by class members.
+Children are elected fairly and pupils are able to consider characteristics important for an elected representative; pupils vote in secret.
+The school council regularly meet with the Executive Headteacher to discuss issues raised by class members.

-The opinions of pupils and parents are gathered through questionnaires completed twice a year, and via surveys completed on specific issues such as school meals.
+The opinions of pupils and parents are gathered through questionnaires completed each year and via surveys completed on specific issues such as school meals.
 There are also opportunities to comment on Parentview, via a link on our school website.

-We actively teach children about their rights and responsibilities as British citizens, both on a national level and also a global level.
-Learning through the International Primary Curriculum (IPC) supports the development of national and global citizenship; this is underpinned by school assemblies that often look at issues surrounding human rights across the globe.
+We actively teach children about their rights and responsibilities as British Citizens; both on a national level and also a global level.
+Our curriculum has been designed to develop national and global citizenship; this is underpinned by school assemblies that often look at issues surrounding human rights across the globe.

-Assemblies are based on “Values for Life” and are central to how we expect everyone to go about their life at our school.
-The assemblies celebrate differences and other cultures and help to build understanding of different people and their belief systems that may hold both similarities and differences to our own.
+Assemblies are based on ‘Values for Life’ and are central to how we expect everyone to go about their life at our school.
+The assemblies celebrate difference and other cultures and help to build understanding of different people and their belief systems that may hold both similarities and differences to our own.
 Our values are highly visible around the school.